pirkkahuhtala/agile-guidelines/README.md

 <a name="step7" />
 ### Step 7: Embrace agile workflow
 - Stay organised by practicing agile development
+    - Scrum
+        - If you know what to do next two weeks
+    - Kanban
+        - You're not sure what is coming up
+- No need to follow any strict style of doing things
 - Create agile board
     - A real whiteboard
     - Use tools if necessary